Joshua digs deep to win epic world heavweight bout

 Those millions watching around the world tuned in to find out if Joshua might usher in a glorious new era for an ailing division, or if the Briton had bitten off more than he could chew against the former undisputed heavyweight king, a man who had contested 68 pro fights, 28 of them with world titles on the line.

-Joshua, an Olympic champion in 2012, had been labelled "the savour of heavyweight boxing" and was the clear favouite with British bookmakers.
+Joshua, an Olympic champion in 2012, had been labelled "the saviour of heavyweight boxing" and was the clear favouite with British bookmakers.

 But with only 18 professional fights to his name, and having never gone past seven rounds, the notion he would have an easy time of it against Klitschko was always questionable.